Plan Ahead.

 Depression.

-About 15% of women experience depression.
 Depression during and after pregnancy occur more often than people realize.

 Symptoms: